Bachelor of Music Guitar

 You will find further information in the Aptitude Test Regulations and Matriculation Regulations of Rostock University of Music and Drama.

-- a composition that was composed after 1950
+- a piece that was composed after 1950

 It is possible: